PRO-EYES

 High Yield vs. Investment Grade Credit Spreads

-At a reading near 70%, credit spreads are at wide levels and suggest tight financial conditions and moderate economic risks may lie ahead.
-Widening credit spreads correlate with high business cycle risk.
-If we start to see equities perform better with more bad news, it’s a sign that the worst may be behind us.
-The yield-to-worst (maturity) for junk bonds is 8.98%, which is -2.1 standard deviations below average.
-The FOMC and other central banks are reducing liquidity, but big picture it is still ample.
-Looking out, we should expect tighter financial conditions and wider credit spreads.
-Over the past month, HY-IG spreads are 34bps wider.
-Over the past 3 months, HY-IG spreads are -17bps narrower.
-Momentum is increasing.
+At a reading near 90%, credit spreads are near extreme low levels and suggest very easy financial conditions and a goldilocks outlook ahead.
+Investors are not adequatly compensated for credit risks looking forward when a shock develops, but this is never a moment in time, but a process over weeks or months.
+Wide credit spreads correlate with high business cycle risk.
+If we start to see equities falter with bad economic news, it’s a sign that credit risks are very high.
+The yield-to-worst (maturity) for junk bonds is 7.25%, which is -0.4 standard deviations below average.
+The FOMC and other central banks are reducing liquidity and e expect them to maintain tighter financial conditions than equity markets are pricing for an extended period.
+Looking out, we should expect tighter financial conditions and wider credit spreads until the economy troughs.
+Over the past month, HY-IG spreads are -6bps narrower.
+Over the past 3 months, HY-IG spreads are -8bps narrower.
+Momentum is increasing. |

 NY Fed Weekly Leading Indicators

-Over the past week, the NY Fed weekly leading economic index increased.
-The trend over the past month is rising at a slower pace.
-The recent trend suggests evidence of modest contraction.
+Over the past week, the NY Fed weekly leading economic index slowed.
+The trend over the past month is slowing at a faster pace.
+The recent trend suggests evidence of weaker growth.
 Growth challenges are significant without deficit driven stimulus.
-For more details see: https://www.newyorkfed.org/research/policy/weekly-economic-index#/interactive We are now past the stimulative phase of the cycle and looking ahead, quantitative tightening (QT) will likely provide a major hedwind for risk premiums.
-The labour market remains the stickiest part of the core inflation push with real assets showing signs of deflation.
+For more details see: https://www.newyorkfed.org/research/policy/weekly-economic-index#/interactive We are now past the stimulative phase of the cycle and looking ahead, quantitative tightening (QT) will likely provide a major headwind for risk premiums.
+The labour market remains the stickiest part of the core inflation push with real assets showing signs of deflation. |

 Real Yields & Inflation Expectations

-Over the past week, real 10-Year Treasury yields increased 4.0bps.
-Nominal yields increased 9.1bps, while long-term inflation expectations rose 5.1bps to 2.60%.
-Real monetary policy is tight relative to long-term expectations.
+Over the past week, real 10-Year Treasury yields declined -5.8bps.
+Nominal yields decreased -4.4bps, while long-term inflation expectations rose 1.4bps to 2.56%.
+Real monetary policy is restrictive relative to long-term expectations.
 Short-term inflation numbers remain extremely elevated, while longer-term market based inflation expectations are elevated relative to the range of the past decade.
-Based on recent curve moves, the market has likely priced in more tightening than the FOMC actually will need to do given increasing odds of a recession.
+Based on recent curve moves, the market has likely priced in more tightening than the FOMC actually will need to do given increasing odds of a recession. |

 TACTICAL FACTOR